lucifer1004/my-chatgpt/README.md

 ## Setup

 > If you do not want to run a server locally, you can use the `Deploy` button to deploy your chatbot website to Vercel with a few clicks.
 After deployment, you can refer to this [doc](https://vercel.com/docs/concepts/projects/domains/add-a-domain) to add a custom domain.
+>
+> Current limits of Vercel deployment:
+>
+> - Vercel functions have a time limit of 10 s for Hobby (free) tier, but the OpenAI API sometimes cannot respond within 10 s.
+In that case, you would not get the response.
+You can upgrade to Pro tier to increase the time limit to 60 s, which should be more than enough.
+> - Vercel deployments are public to all by default, which means anyone can use your API key if they have your domain name.
+You can upgrade to Pro tier to add a basic password authentication.

 1. If you don’t have Node.js installed, [install it from here](https://nodejs.org/en/) (Node.js version >= 14.6.0 required)